tcuc/2018-3-fall-212/lab-04/readme.md

 ```
 ## Introduction

+> For this lab you will form groups of at least 2 and no more than 5 members.

 To become more familiar with the concept of benchmarking programs and its practical application, this week you are going to be testing some algorithms you write yourselves.
 You will be implementing the Insertion and Selection sort algorithms you learned about in class and benchmarking them against the standard C++ library sorting algorithm.

 Things to note about this lab: